 Veterans Affairs (VA) GI Bill®

 Liberty University is approved to offer GI Bill® educational benefits by the Virginia State Approving Agency.
-These benefits include the Montgomery GI Bill (Active Duty/Selected Reserves), the Survivors’ and Dependents’ Educational Assistance Program, the Post-9/11 GI Bill, and Vocational Rehabilitation.
+These benefits include the Montgomery GI Bill (Active Duty/Selected Reserves), the Survivors’ and Dependents’ Educational Assistance Program, the Post-9/11 GI Bill, and Veteran Readiness and Employment Services.
 If you know you are eligible for one of these benefits, please click on the appropriate benefit located below for a step-by-step guide on how to use this benefit.
 If you are unsure of your eligibility or entitlement, please contact the U.S. Department of Veterans Affairs website or reach out to them at (888) 442-4551.

 Ch.
 30: Montgomery GI Bill Active Duty